dmpe/terraform-provider-storagegrid/readme.md

 ### Authentication

-The StorageGrid provider offers 2 different ways of providing credentials for authentication.
+The StorageGRID provider offers 2 different ways of providing credentials for authentication.

 The following methods are supported: